Tricked-dev/tricked.dev/src/pages/about.md

 Since then, I have gained experience in building a wide range of applications, including websites, user applications, and backends.
 I am currently focusing on using Rust & Typescript using svelte for frontend for most of my projects, Open to use other languages when best suited or required for a contribution.

-I am currently working 4 days per week at a C# & Azure company.
+I am currently working 4 days per week at a C# & Azure Company, UPDATE December 2023: we are now pivoting to databricks & datawarehouses so i guess im a python dev now although most work is in requirements and shit.

 ### Other interests

-Although i primarily do programming i do enjoy cosplaying as a maker i own a 3d printer do some soldering sometimes, create custom 3d designs using Fusion360, hack around with a flipper zero and play automation games like Factorio and modded Minecraft.
+Although i primarily do programming i do enjoy cosplaying as a maker i own a 3d printer do some soldering sometimes, create custom 3d designs using Fusion360, hack around with a flipper zero and play automation games like Factorio and modded Minecraft (GTNH lol).

+Around every christmas i also do a modded Terraria Calamity playthrough with a couple other friends

 Favorite "maker" projects i made:
 - Created a printing library for a thermal [label printer](https://github.com/Tricked-dev/printer-livestream) and hooked it up to a twitch live stream